 Bussey and her student Paul Wagland decided to assess children’s ability to understand intent and self-regulate their own behavior—two main components involved in defining criminal behavior.
 Their study, recently published in Legal and Criminological Psychology, examined 132 men and women from four age groups (ages eight, 12, 16, and adults).
 They presented participants with a series of short stories.
 Some described criminal acts, including assault, theft and arson.
 Other vignettes described mischievous versions of similar acts that did not violate the rights of others or put people in danger.

-Eight-year-olds were just as likely as older participants to rate criminal acts as “more morally bad” than mischievous ones.
 The study found that 8-year-olds were just as likely as older participants to rate criminal acts as “more morally bad” than mischievous ones.
 They were able to anticipate that criminal acts would make them feel worse about themselves, make their peers view them more negatively, and result in more severe punishments.
 According to the study authors, the ability to understand these potential consequences is important for regulating behavior.

 This suggests that children as young as eight are able to understand what constitutes criminal conduct and control their behavior accordingly.
 But there are factors in the study that merit a closer look, according to some researchers who feel the study overlooks an important issue.